Puss in Boots (Shrek): Shrek 2

-Puss makes his first appearance as a supporting character in the film Shrek 2, where he is initially hired by the father of Princess Fiona (Shrek's wife) to kill Shrek.
+Puss makes his first appearance as a supporting character in the film Shrek 2, where he is initially hired by King Harold (Shrek's father-in-law) to kill Shrek.
 He meets Shrek and his companion, Donkey, and unsuccessfully attacks Shrek.
 Puss tells Shrek the reason for his attack and begs for mercy.
-Because Shrek spares his life, Puss offers to join him and becomes his partner.
-During the course of the film, Puss helps Shrek to obtain a potion that turns Shrek and Fiona into humans, attacks a group of guards to buy Shrek time to save Fiona, and befriends Shrek and Donkey (although he starts a rivalry with the latter).
-At the end of the film, Puss sings a duet with Donkey, performing Livin' la Vida Loca.
+Because Shrek refuses to harm him, Puss offers to join him and becomes his partner.
+During the course of the film, Puss helps Shrek to obtain a potion that turns Shrek and his wife, Princess Fiona, into humans, attacks a group of guards to buy Shrek time to save Fiona, and befriends Shrek and Donkey (although he starts a rivalry with the latter).
+At the end of the film, Puss sings a duet with Donkey, performing "Livin' la Vida Loca".

 Shrek the Third

 In the film Shrek the Third (2007), Puss travels with Shrek and Donkey to bring Fiona's cousin, Arthur Pendragon, to the Far Far Away Kingdom so he can become the new king (instead of Shrek).
 During their journey, Puss gives Shrek advice.
 In a later teleportation spell, Puss has his body switched with Donkey's.
 After initial difficulty getting used to their new bodies, Puss and Donkey join forces in the battle against Prince Charming to save Shrek, and they convince Arthur that he is meant to be king.
 Puss and Donkey regain their own bodies and, in an end-of-film ellipsis, Puss and other characters care for Shrek and Fiona's children.